junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean sighs.
 "Cas --"

 "I know I had hurt you, Dean."
 Cas continues regardless.
 He isn't looking at Dean right now, and it seems, for him, this makes it easier for the words to come out.
-"But know that I never meant it to happen.
+"But please know that I never meant for it to happen -- I never meant to hurt you.
 I'm sorry.
 But after all, I understand I still have made too many mistakes to be forgiven.
 I have lost the tablet.
 I will try to find it and get it back.
 And hopefully, find the demon tablet too.
 And also try to find a way to help Sam to heal."

 "When you're still bleeding out?
 I don't think so."
 Dean gentles his voice, holding the two coffee cups and moving closer.